-- Make a tilma out of a brown paper bag. - Watch the video about the Basilica (https://bit.ly/2qvYFIz) - Read Our Lady of Guadalupe by Tomie DePaola. - Make tacos for dinner. - Watch the CCC Video Juan Diego: Messenger of Guadalupe with the family. - In honor of the Patroness of the Unborn, shop for a baby gift and deliver it to your local pregnancy center. - Set up an Our Lady of Guadalupe statue, light a candle, and pray for the unborn. - Listen to the \.
+- Make a tilma out of a brown paper bag. - Watch the video about the Basilica. - Read Our Lady of Guadalupe by Tomie DePaola. - Make tacos for dinner. - Watch the CCC Video Juan Diego: Messenger of Guadalupe with the family. - In honor of the Patroness of the Unborn, shop for a baby gift and deliver it to your local pregnancy center. - Set up an Our Lady of Guadalupe statue, light a candle, and pray for the unborn. - Listen to the Glory Stories of St. Juan Diego.